mogtofu33/gitlab-ci-drupal/README.md

 Assuming your project include a `composer.json` file from the [Drupal project](https://www.drupal.org/docs/develop/using-composer/using-composer-to-install-drupal-and-manage-dependencies).

+- Copy [starter.gitlab-ci.yml](https://gitlab.com/mog33/gitlab-ci-drupal/-/blob/2.x-dev/starter.gitlab-ci.yml) file as a `.gitlab-ci.yml` in your project

-- Copy [starter.gitlab-ci.yml](https://gitlab.com/mog33/gitlab-ci-drupal/-/blob/2.x-dev/starter.gitlab-ci.yml) file, and if you are using _Behat_ the `behat_tests` folders in the root of your Drupal project as a starting point (same level as `composer.json` file).
+- If you are using _Behat_ you must add your tests in a `behat_tests` folders at the root of your Drupal project (same level as `composer.json` file).

+  As a starting point you can look in the `behat_tests` folder of this project.

 - Put your custom code in the `web/modules/custom` and `web/themes/custom` folders of your project.